 However its worth noting that Malcolm Hulke whilst being an excellent writer seemed to know very little about prehistory.
 For instance the main villains of the story could not possibly be from the Silurian era.
 The Silurian era came long before any reptiles had evolved.
 Perhaps he like many people simply got T-Rex and Allosaurus mixed up.

 Regardless of whether or not the Silurians pet was a T-Rex, the king of the Dinosaurs would go on to make an appearance in the story The Invasion of the Dinosaurs.
 In this adventure several mad scientists bring many Dinosaur species including Tyrannosaurus Rex through time to modern day London.

 The T-Rex is badass.
 It smashes its way through buildings, kills other giant Dinosaurs, fights off UNIT, an organisation that has taken on the worst monsters in the entire Universe and is only scared away by grenades which still don’t manage to kill it!

 No greater an authority on monsters than the Doctor himself even says that the Tyrannosaurus Rex was the most vicious and powerful predator ever to live on the earth.

 It would be an awesome appearance by T-Rex if it wasn’t for the fact that the effects used to bring it to life are so fucking shit.

-The worst scene is the “fight” between the Tyrannosaurus and the Brontosaurus which actually reminds me of when as a five year old I used to make my dinosaur toys fight with one another.
-Even by the standards of the special effects in classic who these are pretty bad and sadly they drag the quality of the story down terribly.
+The worst scene is the “fight” between the Tyrannosaurus and the Brontosaurus which actually reminds me of when as a five year old I’d to make my dinosaur toys fight with one another.
+Even by the standards of the special effects in classic who these are bad and sadly they drag the quality of the story down terribly.

 40 years on and the makers of the story are still ashamed of it.